 Aortic stenosis in the young

 A structural defect in the aortic valve, present at birth, is the most prevalent cause of aortic stenosis in young people.
 In such cases, usually only two cusps grow instead of the normal three, which is called a “bicuspid valve.”

 Another important cause of AS in young individuals is the presence of a valve opening which does not grow along with the heart.

 What treatments are advisable for people with aortic stenosis?

-Possible treatments may include valve repair or valve replacement.
-If consensus is reached and surgery (Surgical Aortic Valve Replacement or SAVR) is recommended, it is important to proceed without postponing this important treatment.
+Likely treatments of aortic stenosis may include valve repair or valve replacement.
+If agreement is reached for proceeding with surgery (Surgical Aortic Valve Replacement or SAVR), it is vital to proceed with the procedure without any further delay.

 What is a Transcatheter Aortic Valve Implantation (TAVI) or Transcatheter Aortic Valve Replacement (TAVR)?

-As per current recommendations, TAVI procedure is kept for patients considered at high or intermediate risk for an open heart surgery or Surgical Aortic Valve Replacement (SAVR).
-Because of this reason, most of the TAVI candidates are aged 70 to 80 years, frequently suffering from other medical conditions.
-TAVI might also be an effective choice to advance quality of life in patients who otherwise have limited selections for repairing their aortic valve.
+As per contemporary endorsements, TAVR procedure is reserved for patients who are deemed to be at high or intermediate risk for undergoing an open heart surgery (Surgical Aortic Valve Replacement/SAVR).
+On the basis of this reason, majority of the TAVR candidates belong to the age group of 70 to 80 years, often suffering from co-morbid clinical conditions.
+TAVR might also be an effective selection to improve quality-of-life in patients who else have restricted selections to repair their diseased aortic valve.

 - Kidney disease